grobakh/stylus-grid/README.md

 # stylus-grid
-CSS Grid 960 with stylus generator
+CSS Grid 960 with stylus generator.
+No padding magic in container.
+No 'row' markup.

 1. Add stylus support to your project
 2. Download grid.styl